Spravato (esketamine) is a brand-name prescription medication. The Food and Drug Administration (FDA) has approved* it in adults for:

 Dosage for depressive symptoms of major depressive disorder (MDD)

 The dosage of Spravato for MDD is 84 mg twice per week for a total of 4 weeks.
-Your doctor may reduce this amount to 56 mg two times per week if you have side effects that are bothersome.
+Your doctor may reduce this amount to 56 mg two times per week if you have side effects that bother you.

-Spravato use of longer than 4 weeks has not be studied in people with MDD.
-Your doctor will decide if you need to continue the treatment beyond 4 weeks.
+Spravato treatment that lasts longer than 4 weeks has not been studied in people with MDD.
+You and your doctor will decide if you need to continue the treatment beyond 4 weeks.

 Long-term treatment